jondwillis/jondwillis/README.md

 🎯 **Full-stack engineer** with over 10 years of experience, specializing in:

 - iOS, tvOS, watchOS, macOS
-- LLMs and generative AI
+- Application-level LLMs and generative AI

 ### 🚀 Career Highlights: